Sz-Tim/QDT_wrapping/README.md

 - transparency is maximized
 - repeatability is maximized
 - forces you to be organized
+- forces you to have a better workflow
 - scripts are clean and less embarrassing to publish
 - easy integration with UNIX for faster simulations
 - easy transition to remote computing